The Healthiest Thanksgiving Menu & Food Ideas

 These crispy Brussels sprouts are seasoned and roasted to absolute perfection.
 They are also simple to prepare and require just a few basic ingredients likely already on hand.

-The recipe can also be transformed into a side dish guests can customize.
-Versatile topping ideas include pancetta and balsamic vinegar, so there is a flavor profile for everyone to enjoy.
+The recipe can also be transformed into a healthy Thanksgiving side dish guests can customize.
+Versatile topping ideas include pancetta and balsamic vinegar, so there is a flavor profile for the entire guest list to enjoy.

 Classic Italian Green Beans